Bishop Dunbar's Hospital: Foundation of the hospital

 “… In the first place we have ordained that the house of the hospital shall be a hundred feet long, and about thirty-two feet wide, and that it shall be divided so as to accommodate twelve poor men in separate rooms…the rest of the house, which will be thirty-six feet long, and thirty-two feet wide, will be so divided, that in the north side there will be a common room sixteen wide, and thirty-six feet long, for all the poor men in which they can have a common fire and other necessary things, and opposite to it, in the south side of the house, there will be an oratory well furnished and of the same size as the common room of the house, and provided with an altar…”

 that is, a concern for the poverty of elderly men in a dedicated home and Christian piety in the provision of an oratory.
-The prayerful day became less strict from 1577-80.
+The prayerful day became less strict from 1577 to 1580.
 From 1545 to 1577, William Gordon (Bishop of Aberdeen) was Bishop of Aberdeen.
 Gordon and his nephew, the staunchly Catholic George Gordon, 4th Earl of Huntly were slow to acquiesce to the wishes of the Reformist and the "Church of Scotland".
 After the downfall of Mary, Queen of Scots, in 1567, Bishop Gordon appears to have accepted the authority of the new Church of Scotland since he retained his see until his death on 6 August 1577.
-It is likely that the strict regime of prayer required of the Bedesmen was continued until Bishop Gordon’s death.
+It is likely that the strict regime of prayer required of the Bedesmen was continued until Bishop Gordon's death.
 His successor was David Cunningham (bishop) who managed to negotiate an understanding between James VI and the 4th Earl of Huntly.
 The status of the Bedesmen changed during the time Cunningham was "Bishop" and Chancellor of Kings College, Old Aberdeen and became less Catholic during the time he held the Bishopric of Aberdeen.
 At the time the Reformation in Old Aberdeen was a "slow process".
 The Reformation affected the relationship between the Hospital and the Cathedral Church of St Machar.
 The status of "bedesmen" varied across different institutions.
-In "new" Aberdeen, in 1633, Dr William Guild had a mortification ratified by King Charles I, that instituted a Hospital for ‘… good pious and sober men…’, members of the Seven Incorporated Trades of Aberdeen.
+In "new" Aberdeen, in 1633, Dr William Guild had a mortification ratified by King Charles I, that instituted an Hospital for ‘… good pious and sober men…’, members of the Seven Incorporated Trades of Aberdeen.
 See Aberdeen trades hospitals.
 The Mortification required the men to live a Reformed yet prayerful day.
 The men were to be: